AnClark/faust-vst/README.md

 clang should work out of the box, other C++ compilers may need some twiddling with the compiler options in the Makefile and the faust2faustvst script.

+Note that faust-vst 1.1 and later require Faust version > 0.9.85, since the included examples have been updated to work with the new standard Faust library.

 You'll also need the Steinberg SDK version 2.4 or later.
 A zip archive with the latest SDK version can be found here: http://www.steinberg.net/en/company/developers.html.
 There's no standard